transformerlab/transformerlab-docs/docs/diffusion/image-to-image.md

 ### Main Generation Controls

-The TransformerLab image-to-image interface shares the same intuitive controls as text-to-image generation, with the addition of reference image functionality:
+The Transformer Lab image-to-image interface shares the same intuitive controls as text-to-image generation, with the addition of reference image functionality:

 #### **Reference Image**